cyniphile/blog/_posts/2021-12-1-biology-rust.md

 To avoid publication bias, I admit I also tried a "Level 5" improvement by using iterators more heavily.
 But, well, gather round...

 I was discussing this project with a hacker friend who suggested modifying my functions to return iterators instead of vectors.
 This way, I could chain together various transformation functions lazily and only call `.collect` when needed.
-The compiler could then optimize the entire chain of transformations top to bottom instead of being forced to return a vector at each step.
+The compiler could then optimize the entire chain of transformations top to bottom instead of being forced to collect into vector at each step.
 Since I'm a data scientist with a Spark background, this suggestion made a lot of sense.

 This is where implementing things in Rust got incredibly tricky, and frankly very unproductive.
 I had to switch over to Rust's nightly build to be able to make use of experimental typing features.
 I had to rewrite one line functions as 25-line home-made iterator implementations.
 I had to really get in the mud with lifetimes, traits, and generics, leading to function signatures like: